Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/marineterrein-nld/index.md

 <!-- About 100 to 150 word summary of the case study. -->

-The Marineterrein, situated in the vibrant heart of Amsterdam, the Netherlands, is an emerging hub of innovation and urban development.
+The Marineterrein, situated in the heart of Amsterdam, the Netherlands, is an emerging hub of innovation and urban development.
 Once serving as a military base, this area has become an exhilarating community that doubles as a living laboratory for urban technology and sustainability.
 As a shining example of a New Century City, the Marineterrein district manifests several unique aspects that distinguish it from typical urban surroundings.
 This case study delves into how the innovation district in the centre of Amsterdam incorporates adaptability, sustainability, technological innovation, collaboration, and inclusivity as its guiding principles.

 ## Key Characteristics